-2.3.5 Boutwell House - 2013
+2.3.2 Boutwell House - 2012

-Gov. George S Boutwell built the Boutwell House (see Figure 6) in 1851, the year he was elected governor.
+Gov. George S Boutwell built the Boutwell House (see Figure 3) in 1851, the year he was elected governor.
 He lived there until his death in 1905.

-His daughter, Georgianna Boutwell, the principal founder of the Groton Historical Society as well as the Groton Woman's Club, died in 1933 and bequeathed the family home to the society in her will.
+His daughter, Georgianna Boutwell, the principal founder of the Groton Historical Society (GHS) as well as the Groton Woman's Club, died in 1933 and bequeathed the family home to the society in her will.

 In 2010, Boutwell house suffered two very serious water pipe failures which flooded portions of the museum's exhibition and work areas.
-The Board of Directors brought in several new members, wrote a long-range plan and applied for grants.
-These resulted in both a Community Preservation Act grant for \$176,525 which was unanimously approved at Groton Town Meeting in April 2013, and a Cultural Facilities Fund grant for \$79,000 awarded in November 2012 from the Massachusetts Cultural Council.
-Both of these grants were for physical renovations such as new wiring and plumbing, plaster replacement, a fire suppression system, and a new furnace.
+The Board of Directors brought in several new members, wrote a long-range plan, and applied for grants.
+The GHS request for \$176,525 was approved at the 2012 spring Town Meeting.
+A Cultural Facilities Fund grant for \$79,000 awarded in November 2012 from the Massachusetts Cultural Council.
+The funding was used for physical renovations such as new wiring and plumbing, plaster replacement, a fire suppression system, and a new furnace.

-Figure 6: Boutwell House
+Figure 3: Boutwell House